nrwl/nx/docs/shared/tutorials/angular-standalone.md

 ✔ Default stylesheet format · css
-✔ Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? · No ✔ Test runner to use for end to end (E2E) tests · cypress ✔ Set up CI with caching, distribution and test deflaking · github
+✔ Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? · No ✔ Test runner to use for end to end (E2E) tests · cypress ✔ Which CI provider would you like to use? · github
 ```

 You get asked a few questions that help Nx preconfigure your new Angular application.
 These include:

 - Angular specific questions, such as which bundler to use, whether to enable server-side rendering and which stylesheet format to use
 - General Nx questions, such as whether to enable remote caching with Nx Cloud.
 Nx comes with built-in [local caching](/features/cache-task-results).
 If you want to benefit from this cache in CI, you can enable [remote caching](/ci/features/remote-cache) which will set up [Nx Cloud](https://nx.app).
 This is also a prerequisite for enabling [distributed task execution](/ci/features/distribute-task-execution).
+We'll explore this later in the tutorial.

 For the sake of this tutorial, let's respond to all the questions with the default response.